 About a million small businesses launch every year, according to the U.S. Small Business Administration (SBA).
 More than three-quarters make it to the two-year mark, but certainly not without grit and the ability to overcome the multitude of startup challenges entrepreneurs face.
-Whether you’re already wrestling with issues or want to prepare yourself for some of the biggest challenges, you’ll walk away with the insights you need here.
+Whether you’re already wrestling with issues or want to prepare yourself for some of the biggest challenges in the startup journey, you’ll walk away with the insights you need here.

-Eight out of ten business failures can be traced back to poor cash flow management, according to research presented by the National Federation of Independent Businesses, Inc. (NFIB).
+Poor financial management is one of the leading reasons why startups fail.
+According to research presented by the National Federation of Independent Business, Inc (NFIB), eight out of ten business failures can be traced back to poor cash flow management.
 To be clear, this is distinct from profitability.
 New businesses can be profitable and still fail due to cash flow issues by doing things like failing to collect on invoices in a timely manner or overspending based on their available working capital.

 Good bookkeeping is paramount here, particularly if you’re making good predictions about your cash flow.
 However, you still may find yourself in a bind if you face unexpected expenses or a large invoice goes unpaid for an extended period.
 Founders can also struggle during periods of rapid growth simply because you’re funding the cost of more orders, additional payroll expenses, and greater overhead with the limited resources you amassed before leveling up.

 It’s imperative to have multiple funding solutions to fall back on when this happens.
 It’s also wise to think beyond traditional lending, as just 44 percent of small businesses that apply for loans, lines of credit, and merchant cash advances receive full funding per the latest Small Business Credit Survey.
 Consider applying for invoice factoring.
 It works by giving you immediate payment on your B2B invoices and has much higher approval rates.
 Plus, you can typically choose which invoices you want to factor, so you can set it up and not use it until you need a cash injection.